Wolfyxon/wolfyxon.github.io/public/docs/online-privacy-and-safety-guide.md

 That big shiny *consent to all* button you see and blindly click when you visit a website?
 Well have you ever actually read what you're consenting to?

-And why would a calculator app or a popular social media app ask you for the permission to make phone calls?
+And why would a popular social media app ask you for the permission to make phone calls?

 Often when you read deeper you will find that the website tracks your behavior and then sells it to companies to show you better ads.